KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-20-dev/get_raw_transaction.md

 # get_raw_transaction

-The  `get_raw_transaction`  method takes coin also confirmed tx_hash as input, and returns its full signed raw transaction hex.
+The `get_raw_transaction` method takes `coin` and `tx_hash` as input, and returns the full signed raw transaction hex for any transaction that is confirmed or within the mempool.

 ## Arguments
 |Structure|Type|Description|